Things To Do In Dubai

 To view Dubai or the whole of the UAE from a new perspective, float your way over stunning views of the desert.

 Depending on your preference and the weather, sunrise or sunset is the perfect time to be high in the sky.
-What would you like to cherish more; new dawn or fantastic dusk?
+Which would you like to cherish more: a new dawn or a fantastic dusk?

 For the sunrise session, the trip starts early in the morning because you have to be up in the sky when the rising sun sets in.

-There is the resident rider on the Falcon balloon along with the passengers.
+The resident rider and passengers are on the Falcon balloon.
 When the balloon reaches the zenith, the Falcon is free to fly.
-The sight of the magnificent bird toing and froing from the basket will arouse the awe and curiosity of the riders.
+The sight of the magnificent bird toing and froing from the basket will arouse the riders’ awe and curiosity.
 You can see the desert teeming with animals, birds, and vegetation from above.
 The ride lasts for one hour.

 A nice and affordable option to get a bird’s eye view of Dubai.